egillanton/yesno_ice/README.md

 fi
 ```

-We have our the dataset locally, so we dont have to fetch it from remote file host.
+We have our dataset locally, so we dont have to fetch it from a remote file host.

 Remember to re-compile the script.
 ```bash
 $ chmod 777 s5/run.sh
 ```

-### local/create_yesno_txt.pl
+### 3.2 local/create_yesno_txt.pl

 Add following code to the while loop: